How to Conduct a Meeting Audit in 7 Steps: A Guide for Leaders

 If not, it may be time to consider why it’s taking place at all.
 Could it have been an email?
 Or maybe even a direct message to the attendees?

-If you can’t explain to someone who wasn’t in attendance the purpose, it either shouldn’t happen at all, or it needs a complete overhaul.
+An effective meeting is one where you could explain to someone who wasn’t in attendance the purpose.
+If not, that meeting either shouldn’t happen or it needs a complete overhaul.
 Once you have a list of the meetings that fall into this criterion that you won’t be reworking, it’s time to remove them from your calendar.

 5 Find potential changes and improvements